segmentio/segment-docs/src/connections/destinations/catalog/courier/index.md

 ### Inbound Events and Properties

-Segment Track events are inbound events that may trigger a notification when received by Courier.
-To begin, events will appear in [Courier's Data Logs](https://www.trycourier.app/data/messages?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) after the Courier Destination is configured.
+Segment Track events are inbound events that might trigger a notification when Courier receives them.
+To begin, events appear in [Courier's Data Logs](https://www.trycourier.app/data/messages?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) after you configure the Courier destination.

 All Inbound Events coming from Segment Track calls will be prefixed with `Segment-TrackEvent` to help discern from other inbound events.